Check out these 11 amazing offbeat winter destinations to visit in 2020!

 Positano is one of the most photographed towns of Italy’s Amalfi Coast.
 This picturesque town is blessed with sun-drenched beaches, colourful houses, steep streets, charming restaurants and cafes, and plenty of stylish, fashion boutiques.
-A true travellers’ delight, Positano is certainly amongst the top offbeat winter destinations of 2016.
+A true travelers’ delight, Positano is certainly among the top offbeat winter destinations of 2020.

 READ MORE: 13 reasons to visit Italy